mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 While the father seems keen to prioritise and then complete one pattern, the child takes a more piecemeal approach.

-Later in the session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
-Ironically, it is the father that becomes distracted from his stated task rather than the child.
+In this session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
+It is he that is distracted from his stated task rather than the child.

 The aspect of division on labour is explored on more depth in the following section.

 GDP are already being used as a way to set goals, track progress and prioritise but the process seems stressful or unsatisfactory.
 Some kind of support help scaffold this process would be potentially productive.

-Changes to the emerging 3M design to  provide such support are explored in the following chapter.
+Note: Such support is explored in more detail in the next chapter.

 <!--
 THIS DOESN'T SEEM RIGHT